zepben/ewb-sdk-examples-python/README.md

 The EAS adds additional functionality to EWB.

-## Adding the SDK to your own project
+## Adding the EAS client to your own project

 In addition to the [EWB SDK requirements](#adding-the-ewb-sdk-to-your-own-project), add the following item to your setup.py: